A ferris wheel at night surrounded by christmas decorations and people in a city square

 10. Bolo Rei: A Taste of Portuguese Christmas Tradition

-No visit to Lisbon in December is complete without trying Bolo Rei, or “King Cake.”
+No visit to Lisbon in December is complete without trying the before-mentioned Bolo Rei, or “King Cake.”

 This circular sweet bread, studded with candied fruits and nuts, has been a Portuguese Christmas tradition since the 19th century.